gcanti/graphics-ts/README.md

 To install the stable version:

 ```
-npm install graphics-ts fp-ts
+npm install graphics-ts fp-ts fp-ts-contrib
 ```

-Note: `fp-ts` is a peer dependency for `graphics-ts`
+Note: `fp-ts` and `fp-ts-contrib` are peer dependencies for `graphics-ts`

 # Documentation